groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/advanced-usage/signing/sign-document-with-text-signature-advanced.md

 url: signature/net/sign-document-with-text-signature-advanced
 title: Sign document with Text signature - advanced
 weight: 14
-description:  This article explains how to sign document with Text electronic signatures using advanced options with GroupDocs.Signature API.
+description: " This article explains how to sign document with Text electronic signatures using advanced options with GroupDocs.Signature API."
 keywords:
 productName: GroupDocs.Signature for .NET
 hideChildren: False